 Northern manufacturing industries have shaped its memories and left a lasting heritage.
 There are still many hidden stories.

 As the gap widens between the closing of textile factories and the present day, it is important to celebrate the unique experiences and perspectives of the many people who came to England to work in the artificial silk (viscose) industry.
 Countries include Belgium, India, Lithuania, Pakistan, Poland, the Ukraine and the West Indies.
 Many Italian prisoners of war settled in Preston.
 The Fons character in the novel is a second generation Italian.
 Characters in the fictional story from Pakistan to Preston reflect these and already resident communities.
 Roman Urdu (phonetics) and Lancashire dialect feature in the book.

 ONE OF MANY TIMELINES

 1939 the gates of Courtaulds, an artificial silk factory, opened in Preston, Lancashire, on the eve of the Second World War.
-(The same gates close in 1980 with the loss of 2,600 jobs.)
+Employing 3,500 workers, those same gates closed 41 years later.

-1947 Jean Crossthwaite and Terry Boyle began working in the colour laboratory and get married.
+1947 Jean Crossthwaite and Terry Boyle began working in the colour laboratory.

-1954 Jean left her job in the lab because she was was pregnant with her first child – expected of women at the time.
+1956 Jean left her job in the laboratory because she was was pregnant with her first child – expected of women at the time.

-1950 – 1980 stories about textile shades and shade naming emerged… spillages of bright red pigment, a fire, the humour and resilience of 5,000 factory workers on a single Lancashire manufacturing site.
+1950 – 1980 stories about textile shades and shade naming emerged… spillages of bright red pigment, a fire, the humour and resilience of thousands of factory workers on a single Lancashire manufacturing site.

 1972 Guild feature in the story, including Avenham Park just after Concorde has made a noisy and memorable flyover.

 31st August 2012 LightNight at the Museum of Lancashire in Preston.
 Refreshments included burfi (fudge) from the sweet shop round the corner in Acregate Lane, the setting for the novel, and huge ‘squashed ant’ Eccles cakes (pastry and sugared raisins).